Bad Vöslau

-Bad Vöslau ([baːt fœsˈlaʊ̯]; Central Bavarian: Bod Vöslau) is a spa town in the Lower Austria federal state of Austria.
+Bad Vöslau ([baːt fœsˈlaʊ̯]; Central Bavarian: Bod Vöslau) is a spa town and municipality in the state of Lower Austria.
 It is also known as the cradle of the Austrian red wine cultivation.
-Population (2008): 11,190.
+The population, as of 2022, is 12,424.

 Geography

 Bad Vöslau is located 35 km south of Vienna on the slope of the Vienna Woods mountains to the Vienna Basin.
 The Thermenlinie fault line running there is the cause of several thermal springs.

 Municipality Structure

-The municipality is composed of three localities and cadastral communities, namely Bad Vöslau (cadastral community: Vöslau), Gainfarn, and Großau.
+The municipality of Bad Vöslau is composed of three localities and cadastral communities, namely the city of Bad Vöslau, and the villages of Gainfarn and Großau.